kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 ---

-Hybrid gateways expand the functionality of HTTP and TCP gateways by letting you use request properties to choose which gateway the request routes to.
+Hybrid gateways expand the functionality of HTTP and TCP gateways by exposing multiple gateways on the same port and letting you use request properties to choose which gateway the request routes to.
 Selection is done based on `Matcher` fields, which map to a subset of Envoy [`FilterChainMatch`](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/listener/v3/listener_components.proto#config-listener-v3-filterchainmatch) fields.

 ## Only accept requests from a particular CIDR range